 Currently, Annette “Net” Meredith works to help small businesses develop their web presence at Net’s Catch.
 Previously, Net served as the City Energy Project Advisor to the City of Fort Collins as an advisor through its City Energy Project grant.
-Formerly she worked in energy efficiency for the Rocky Mountain Region of the U.S. Department of Energy Western Area Power Administration.
-She joined Western in 2014 after working in Washington DC within DOE’s Office of Energy Efficiency and Renewable Energy.
+Formerly she worked in energy efficiency for the Rocky Mountain Region of the U.S. Department of Energy Western Area Power Administration as well as in Washington DC within DOE’s Office of Energy Efficiency and Renewable Energy.
 As a Project Officer within the Energy Efficiency Conservation Block Grant program, Annette worked with cities and counties in many of the Rocky Mountain states on their energy efficiency and renewable energy projects.
 Annette holds a Ph.D. in Environmental Science and a M.S. in Sustainable Development and Conservation Biology from University of Maryland and a B.A. from University of Michigan in addition to post-bachelors coursework from Colorado State University.

 Why C3E: Worldwide you can take many things away from women and girls but you can never take away their education once they have it.
 And once they get a hold of education in the STEM fields, their potential contributions to advancing knowledge and technology are limitless.
 I am excited to help the C3E Initiative with its efforts to invite and retain K through Gray gals in the clean energy workforce.